qcri-social/AIDR/Installation-instructions.md

 * Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`
 * Deploy `aidr-persister-X.war` to Glassfish using the instructions above.

+# 4. Manager (aidr-manager)

+Prior to start the project building process make sure you have completed the following steps:

+* Install the MySql database server on your machine and create a database schema, name it for example "aidr_fetch_manager".
+The schema name can also be changed that requires to change application configurations which specify schema details as described in the next 2 steps.
+* In case of first time deployment, make sure you add the following line in the "spring-servlet.xml" file located under "<project-root>/src/main/webapp/WEB-INF/".
+<prop key="hibernate.hbm2ddl.auto">create</prop>
+NOTE:- If the application has previously been deployed and you have MySql schema with tables in place then just remove the above line.
+* In the same file "spring-servlet.xml" database credentials can be specified/changed according to your installation.
+* Apply the following changes to "system.properties" file located under "<app-root>/src/main/resources/" (a):    twitter.consumerKey=<put here your Twitter's application consumer key>
+            twitter.consumerSecret=<put here your Twitter's application consumer key secret>
+    (b):    twitter.callBackURL=<here goes the URL where the applciation is accessible>. e.g., http://localhost:8080/AIDRFetchManager
+    (c):    application.secureUrl=<here goes the URL where the applciation is accessible>. e.g., http://localhost:8080/AIDRFetchManager
+    (d):    fetchMainUrl=<here specify the URL of the Collector/Fetcher application>. e.g., http://localhost:8080/AIDRFetcher/webresources/fetcher

+* Build using maven following the instructions above; this should generate a file `aidr-manager-X.war`
+* Deploy `aidr-manager-X.war` to Glassfish using the instructions above.

 (More instructions: TBA)